userver: Chaotic clients

-Chaotic is able to generate a http client from OpenAPI schema.
-You declare API of the endpoint in OpenAPI format and chaotic generates parsers, serializers and a client for you.
+Chaotic is able to generate a HTTP client from an OpenAPI schema.
+You declare the API of the endpoint in OpenAPI 3.x format (Swagger 2.0 is also accepted) and chaotic generates parsers, serializers and a client for you.

 Quickstart